fieldtrip/website/workshop/madrid2019/tutorial_cleaning.md

     artif.badchannel  = input('write badchannels: ');
     artif.misschannel = input('write missed channels: ');

 to save disk space and to prevent doing the same interactive work twice, it is advisable to save the minimal information and run the pipeline again to reconstruct the data.
-Here we have already saved the artifacts we identified but not the cleaned EEG data.
+Here, we have already saved the artifacts we identified but not the cleaned EEG data.
 You can either load the preselected artifact file 'sub-22_run-03_eeg_artif' or continue with your own selection.